TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 This sets the number of frames for the frame grabber to grab and discard prior to saving a frame when the grab_image command is issued.
 This allows any frames stored in the grabber's frame buffer cache to be expunged to ensure that only the most recently 'seen' frames are grabbed.

 <number> - an integer, >= 0, that specifies the number of frames to skip.

+### fset_var

+fset_var <varname> <skip> <file>

+This reads data from a file and puts the values it reads into the variable <varname>.
+The PCS system variable NReads is set to the number of data items read into the variable from the file or to a negative number if there was an error.

+<varname> - the name of the variable to be set.

+<skip> - an integer, >= 0, that specifies the number of data items to skip.

+<file> - a string varval that evaluates to the name (optionally to include the full path) of the file to be read.
+File names and paths must not contain spaces.
+This argument may be up to SCNFNAME_MAX bytes long (currently set at 259 bytes).

+**Note**: If the <file> argument is longer than SCNFNAME_MAX bytes it will be truncated to that limit when read by the interpreter so longer file or path names will likely result in an error when the interpreter attempts to read them.

+**Note**: If <varname> is an array of size > 1 then ensure you specify the entry point with the usual PCS square brackets dereferencing syntax.
+Data will be read into the array from that point onwards.
+If is a single variable then only one data item will be read into it (you should not use dereferencing brackets for single variables and that include variables that were defined as an array but with a size of 1).

+**Note**: The file reading process will stop when one of the following conditions is encountered:

+* The file runs out of data (EOF)
+* There is an error accessing or reading from the file
+* The variable runs out of space to accept new data

+In the case of an file read error, the script will not terminate but the system variable NReads will be set to a negative.
+So the programmer should check the value of NReads after each call to fset_var for good defensive programming.
+Here are the meanings of the value of NReads after a call to the fset_var command:

+-1 = access denied (fopen failed).

+-2 = file is shorter than the <skip> number of data items.

+-3 = file read error (ferror was set).

+-4 = the default value at the start of any script.
+Thus this will be the value before any call to fset_var is made or, after any call to fset_var, it means 'Error, not otherwise specified'.

+>= 0 = The number of data items read into <varname>.

+**Note**: The data type and content of the file will be assumed to be the same as the data type of <varname> according to the following rules:

+<varname> is of type string: A 'data item' will be defined as a character string separated from any other data items by white space.
+Thus the file will be scanned looking for strings separated by white space (not by any other delimiters) and each such string will count as 1 data item for the purposes of reading (and also for the purposes of skipping <skip> data items before assignments begin).
+During the <skip> phase, there is no limit on the size of strings skipped.
+During the reading phase there is a limit put on the size of each string read into each element of <varname> of 1023 non-white-space characters.
+If a string is encountered that is longer than this, then the first 1023 characters will be read into the current location in <varname> (i.e. it will read a truncated version of that string) and an error warning will be printed to the script console but the program will not terminate and NReads will not go negative.
+The rest of the truncated string will be ignored and the next data item in the file will be read to the next position in <varname> (if it is an array of of size > 1).

+<varname> is of type float: A 'data item' will be defined as double (usually 64 bits on most PCs).
+The file will then be treated as a raw binary file and read as such - each 64 bits of the file being read as a double.

+<varname> is of type int: A 'data item' will be defined an int32_t and the file will then be treated as a raw binary file and read as such - each 32 bits of the file being read as an int32_t.

 ### get_actuators